Home Insurance Building: Status as first skyscraper

 The Home Insurance Building in Chicago is often considered the world's first skyscraper due to both its design and height; the building was supported using an iron frame skeleton.
 It was one of the earliest buildings to use an iron frame skeleton and the tallest to ever do so at the time, rising to ten stories; with an additional two stories added.
 It was the first multistory building in the United States to largely use iron in its exterior to support the masonry since Badger had constructed similar grain elevators between 1860 and 1862.
 The status of the Home Insurance Building as the first skyscraper had been accorded by the time of its centennial in 1985.

 The Chicago press at the time of its construction did not refer to it as the first skyscraper in Chicago.
 An 1884 list of buildings considered skyscrapers in Chicago listed three buildings in the city whose final heights would be taller than the Home Insurance Building's, although the Home Insurance Building was completed in 1885, a year after the list.
 Iron framing of multistory buildings had originated in England in the late 18th century and was able to replace exterior load-bearing walls by 1844, but social movements and legal regulations hindered their use at that time.
-An example is the Ditherington Flax Mill in England, but it was only five stories tall.
+An example is the Ditherington Flax Mill in England, built in 1797, but it was only five stories tall.
 The Broad Street Station in Philadelphia, a six-story building designed by Wilson Brothers & Company built in 1881, had a structural steel frame and was one of the first buildings in America to use masonry not as structure, but as curtain wall.
 But at only six stories, it was not considered the world's first skyscraper.
 Chicago and New York each had some lower height structures using iron framing, but they were not fireproof.
 Later buildings in Chicago were able to solve these problems by supporting the external masonry entirely on the iron frame, which later became the standard worldwide.
 Peter B. Wright had constructed such a column in Chicago in 1874.
 Leroy Buffington of Minneapolis developed a system of using wrought iron to frame buildings.
 However, the design of the Home Insurance Building, supporting the external masonry entirely on the iron frame, was used more by architects worldwide.
 Buffington later patented his wrought iron to frame design in 1888, but the Chicago school of architecture had already begun.
-Other tall structures completed before the external masonry to iron frame style included the 1882 Montauk Building (also in Chicago) and the 1870 Equitable Life Building in New York.
-There were also a few other buildings in New York and Chicago of similar height with different architectural designs, however.
+Other tall structures completed before the external masonry to iron frame style included the 1882 Montauk Building, also in Chicago, and the 1870 Equitable Life Building in New York.
+There were also a few other buildings in New York and Chicago of similar height with different architectural designs.